-While polluting drains are reported and investigated the investment doesn’t match the size of the problem.
-The drains don’t remain sewage-free for long enough.
+If this doesn’t happen we won’t see the healthy rivers we want.
+Currently too many drains don’t remain sewage-free for long enough.
 New sources of pollution occur faster than old ones can be found and stopped.
 The national misconnections information campaign has a very low profile, not reaching enough people.

 Our rivers are caught in a vicious circle which sees them perpetually contaminated by effluent.
 The Wealdstone Brook was declared clean in March 2015.
 But 14 months later it was polluted again, stinking and coated with sewage fungus.